 When we first start drinking or abusing drugs, it might take some time before we see any real consequences.
 Many of us begin with simple experimentation, and everything appears just fine.
 But as our use continues to increase, we gradually find ourselves slipping downhill.
 Before we even realize what’s happening, our lives no longer resemble what they once were.
 This is the point at which we hit rock bottom.
 Perhaps we thought that we were fine before, but we come to realize that we need help if we are to salvage the life we’ve so recklessly wasted on drugs and alcohol.
-Upon making this realization, we may turn to the 12 Steps for guidance.
+Upon making this realization, we may turn to a 12 Steps recovery program for guidance.

 The 12 Steps are essentially the same for both Alcoholics Anonymous (AA) and Narcotics Anonymous (NA), although we will use the AA wording here since it is more commonly known.
 Below, you’ll find a paragraph explaining each of the 12 Steps in brief.
-In each paragraph, you’ll find an embedded links.
+In each paragraph, you’ll find embedded links.
 Each of these links will take you to a page containing a more thorough breakdown of the step in question.
 This should help those who find themselves especially interested in a particular step.
 But if you’re entirely new to the concept of the 12 Steps, this brief overview should satisfy as an introduction.

 Don’t worry too much if any of the 12 Steps seem difficult at the moment.
 They are ordered for a reason.
 Nobody expects you to do all of the 12 Steps at once.
 Recovery should always be taken one day at a time.
 We hope, however, that the following outline will give you faith that recovery is possible with a bit of sincere effort.